tinydevcrm/tinydevcrm-api-docs/content/clients.md

 For certain classes of these life management applications, you may want stability, transparency, and utility, over the latest and greatest.

-In my experience, clients (CLIs, GUIs, SDKs) are cheap (hours to get up and running).
-Even APIs are fairly cheap (days to weeks).
-But enterprise-grade data management is very expensive (months).
-Expensive in messing up, expensive in understanding, and expensive in making useful.
+In my experience, developing clients (CLIs, GUIs, SDKs) is pretty easy, and it takes a few hours to get them up and running.
+Even developing APIs is fairly straightforward, on the order of days to weeks.
+But developing and maintaining enterprise-grade data management solutions is very expensive, on the order of months.
+It's expensive not just in pure hosting costs, but also in migrations, backups, logging, and analytics.
+That time sink is what kills small projects and prevents small bits of useful work from being done.

 So I built TinyDevCRM to amortize the cost of hosting your own data, so that you can build and ship side projects that stay with you and improve your life.
-I hope I (and you!) find it useful :)
+I hope you find this useful!